AlexPeng517/IPEECSGradReviewer/README.md

 ### Step 5

 The result report filename is validate.html, you can use any browser to open it.
+(If the file is blank, please go to "成績查詢" page and try it again.)

 ![reportDemo](https://i.imgur.com/ad4rO9p.png)